-Neck Masses/ Swelling in Princeton, NJ
+Neck Masses/ Swelling in Princeton and Monroe, NJ

 A lump in the throat sometimes indicates an abnormal mass or a serious health condition.
 If you notice a mass or unusual swelling, a visit to board-certified otolaryngologist Dr. Scott Kay, FACS, at his Central New Jersey area clinic is in order.
 Our practice serves the surrounding areas of Princeton and Plainsboro.